WATCH: KU fraternity throws alcohol in car & harasses driver

 Warning: language in the video has been censored, but some viewers may find the footage upsetting.

 LAWRENCE, Kan.
-(KSNT) – Video surfacing Saturday evening shows a University of Kansas fraternity throwing alcohol into a man’s car and harassing him, after he said he accidentally pulled into their driveway.
+(KSNT) – Video surfacing Saturday evening shows a University of Kansas fraternity member throwing alcohol into a man’s car and harassing him after he said he accidentally pulled into their driveway.

 Jacob Schooler told KSNT News he made a wrong turn into Kappa Sigma Fraternity’s driveway in Lawrence.
 He recorded video of the aftermath, which he said shows alcohol thrown into his car, fraternity members blocking his car in and the house director and other members harassing him.
 His wife posted the video to Facebook, where it had over 96,000 views and nearly 2,000 shares as of Saturday night.